Reintroducing the great bustard to southern England

 - May 2011 - Two female great bustards nested and the project worked with the farmer to minimise disturbance of the nests.
 Both hatched successfully, but unfortunately no chicks fledged.
 No nests hatched during the following two breeding seasons.

 - Sep 2011 - Twenty-nine young bustards were released, some at a new release site for the first time.
 Four of these were recruited to the adult population.

 - Jun 2012 - For the first time, great bustard eggs were imported from Russia rather than chicks.

 - Sep 2012 - Eleven young bustards were released.
-Post-release survival at the new release site was far higher than observed in previous years (100% to 90 days), but followed by dispersal.
-At least two birds reached France, and only one juvenile was recruited to the adult population.
+Post-release survival at the new release site was far higher than observed in previous years (100 per cent to 90 days), but followed by dispersal.
+At least two birds reached France and only one juvenile was recruited to the adult population.

 - 2013 - No birds were released, as work took place to change the source population from Russia to Spain.

 - May 2014 - Fifty-four eggs were imported from Spain and reared in the UK.